 Let me repeat that, it has two, not one, two 1800W belt drive motors.
 Some people don’t like electric skateboards with belt drives, due to the increased chances of failure on their part.
 In this case, however, it’s important to keep in mind that this particular belt drive was created by ATOM.
 They are known for making highly reliable boards, so I don’t think there should be any kind of problem with B.36.

 High power motors that are propelling B.36 are perfect for heavier riders, for obvious reasons.
 To accommodate heavier riders, you also need a deck that can hold the extra weight.
 B.36 has a 36″ deck made out thick bamboo/maple wood combo that can hold up to 275 lbs of weight.
 It’s all black, with yellowish color outlines and a grip hole on one side.

 It takes around 3 hours for the battery to charge, from empty to full, which is impressive considering its size.
 Regenerative braking helps extend battery life, which is a nice touch.
 Battery level indicator is built into the board, to help you keep tabs on how much juice you’ve got left.
-Remote control has a very ergonomic design, and next to the usual controls like accelerate/brake, there’s also controls for changing between the two available speed modes.
+The remote control has a very ergonomic design, and next to the usual controls like accelerating/brake, there are also controls for changing between the two available speed modes.

 3. Genesis Tomahawk

 After looking at the awesome Hellfire, Tomahawk is the second model of electric skateboards coming straight from Genesis.
 It features a similar design and specs, but the experts will notice a couple of key differences…

 Let’s start this analysis off by stating that the top speed of this device is somewhere around 20mph.
 No more, no less!
 Combine that with roughly the same number of miles for the range, 20 miles max range, and you’ll understand why is this model selling like crazy.